eosdac/eosdactoken/tokenmember_rc.md

 **INTENT:** The intent of {{ burn }} is to allow a user to burn {{ $quantity }} tokens that belong to them.

 **TERM:** The action lasts for the duration of the processing of the contract.
-The reduction in token supply persists persist on the deployed contract as long as it is active.
+The reduction in token supply persists on the deployed contract as long as it is active.

 ## ACTION: transfer